KDE/digikam-doc/getting_started/database_intro.rst

     :alt:
     :align: center

-    Example of digiKam Remote Mysql Configuration Hosted on a NAS From The Local Network
+    Example of digiKam Remote MySQL Configuration Hosted on a NAS From The Local Network

 The whole details of database settings are mostly given in the :ref:`database setup section <database_settings>`.